 You’ll need to brief this information to a talented yet affordable designer – which can turn into a costly process of trial and error if you’re not careful.
 You need somebody with a proven track record in creating strong brands for new businesses.

 A Brand in a Box is a brand-focused design company, established to fulfil this need.
 Dedicated to start-ups, it offers transparently priced, affordable packages for under £1,000 to new businesses nationwide.
 These incorporate the most crucial first elements of a branding system – website, stationery and business cards – and can be tailored to suit.

 Step four: Note all the times your brand makes contact with customers

 Every time you touch a customer or prospect, your brand should be felt – whether this is through your advertising and promotional activities or customer-facing communications.
 Your brand is your DNA so make sure it works its way upwards through every layer of your organisation.

 Step five: Communicate your brand experience mercilessly

-This is where you take your brand to the next level and really get out there and communicate what your brand is about as much as you can, not just when you absolutely have to.
+This is where you take your brand to the next level and get out there and communicate what your brand is about as much as you can, not just when you absolutely have to.
 So get fully immersed in social media, blogs and content marketing to ensure your products and services reach the hearts and minds of your audience.
 Great customer experiences attract more of the same.
 Buyers can easily find you, tell their friends, and remain loyal when you are at the forefront of their minds.